Craftsman style deck with warm wood tones and detailed railings

 “The best deck doesn’t feel like an addition to the house.
 It feels like the house was incomplete without it.”

-We studied the most compelling deck designs to understand what separates a forgettable platform from an outdoor room that becomes the most used space in the home.
-The patterns are clear — and they have nothing to do with budget.
+While examining all the deck designs, we wanted to see what makes a platform forgettable, and what makes an outdoor room that is likely to become the most used space in the home.
+The answers are clear, and have nothing to do with budget.

 Coastal escape deck with ocean-inspired design Bohemian retreat deck with layered textiles and plants